alammarimalak/alammarimalak.github.io/README.md

 - 📫 How to reach me **alammarimalak17@gmail.com**

 - ⚡ Fun fact **I speak 3 languages: English, French and Arabic.
-And as I am a novice at German and Russian**
+And I am a novice at German and Russian**

 <h3 align="left">Connect with me:</h3>
 <p align="left">